troycomi/snakemake-training/1_basic/README.md

 Snakemake adds declarative code to define rules describing how to create output files from input files.
 Similar to GNU make, snakemake determines which rules to execute in order to produce given targets.
-With our example workflow, request or target the outputs of step 3.
-Snakemake will determine all steps are required and run them in order.
+With our example workflow, we request or target the outputs of step 3, snakemake will determine all steps are required and run them in order.

 Unlike GNU make, snakemake is much easier to read and follows pythonic syntax.